 Water plays a crucial role in life.
 There are very few substances on Earth more important than water.
 All plants and animals cannot survive without it.
 If there was no water on Earth, there would be no life.
 In addition to its own intrinsic value, water also has an amazing range of properties and uses.

-Here is a collection of simple but amazingly fun experiments for you to explore water properties and to learn about their definitions.
+Here is a collection of simple but incredibly fun water experiments for you to explore water properties and to learn about their use.

 Refraction is the bending of light as it passes from one transparent medium into another.